guaha and taya’

 Did you forget anything? (lit.
 “Was there nothing you forgot?”)

 Everyday Expressions: Tåya’ guaha!
-Literally meaning “there’s nothing!”, that is, there is no problem or issue, or something is of little consequence, and is the equivalent of the English expression “it’s no big deal!”
+Literally meaning “nothing is there”, that is, there is no problem or issue, or something is of little consequence, and is the equivalent of the English expression “it’s no big deal!”

 Examples of tåya’ guaha as a response: